Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: deformed thermal 2 and holography

 We begin with the two disjoint spatial intervals $A=[x_1,x_2]$ and $B=[x_3,x_4]$ with $x_1<x_2<x_3<x_4$ as described in \cref{sn_dj_ft}.
 The setup has been shown in \cref{fg_EW_dj}.
 The EWCS involving the bulk points $X(s_1),X(s_2),X(s_3),X(s_4)$ is given by \cite{Kusuki:2019evw}

 where

-The four points on the boundary may be expressed in the global coordinates $X=(t,r,x)$ as $X(s_i)=(0,r_c,x_i)$ for $i=1,2,3,4$.
+The four points on the boundary may be expressed in the global coordinates as $X(0,r_c,x_i)$ for $i=1,2,3,4$.
 The corresponding EWCS may then be computed from \cref{EW_dj_def} as

-To compare with the field theory computations in \cref{sn_dj_ft}, we have to take the limit of small deformation parameter $\mu$, corresponding to large cut off radius $r_c$ (or small $u_c$) [see \cref{cutoff_rad}].
-Further we must consider the high temperature limit $\beta \ll |x_{ij}|$, as the dual cut off geometry resembles a BTZ black hole only in the high temperature limit.
+To compare with the field theory computations in \cref{sn_dj_ft}, we have to take the limit of small deformation parameter $\mu$, corresponding to large cut-off radius $r_c$ (or small $u_c$) [see \cref{cutoff_rad}].
+Further we must consider the high temperature limit $\beta \ll |x_{ij}|$, as the dual cut-off geometry resembles a BTZ black hole only in the high temperature limit.
 Expanding \cref{EW_dj} for small $u_c$ and $\beta \ll |x_{ij}|$ we arrive at

 The first term in \cref{EW_dj_lim} is the EWCS between the two disjoint intervals for the corresponding undeformed \cft{2}.
-The rest of the terms (proportional to $u_c^2$ and thus to $\mu$) describes the leading order corrections for the EWCS due to the \ttbar{} deformation.
+The rest of the terms (proportional to $u_c^2$ and thus to $\mu$) describes the leading order corrections to the EWCS due to the \ttbar{} deformation.
 The third term becomes negligible (compared to the second term) in the high temperature limit.
-The change in HEE for two disjoint intervals due to the \ttbar{} deformation is given by \cite{Jeong:2019ylz}
+The change in HEE for two disjoint intervals in proximity due to the \ttbar{} deformation is given by \cite{Jeong:2019ylz}

-The change in holographic OEE for two disjoint intervals due to the \ttbar{} deformation may now be computed by combining \cref{EW_dj_lim,chee_dj} through \cref{hoee_def}, and is given by \cref{coee_dj_x}, where we have utilized the holographic dictionary to substitute $G_N=3/(2c)$, $u_h=\beta/(2\pi)$ and $u_c^2 = \pi c \mu /6$.
+The change in holographic OEE for two disjoint intervals due to the \ttbar{} deformation may now be computed by combining \cref{EW_dj_lim,chee_dj} through \cref{hoee_def}.
 Interestingly our holographic result matches exactly with our earlier field theory computation in \cref{coee_dj_x}, in the large central charge limit together with small deformation parameter and high temperature limits, which serves as a strong consistency check for our holographic construction.

-\subsection{Two adjacent intervals}
+\subsubsection{Two adjacent intervals}

 We now consider two adjacent intervals $A=[x_1,x_2]$ and $B=[x_2,x_3]$ with $x_1<x_2<x_3$ as described in \cref{sn_adj_ft}.
 The configuration has been depicted in \cref{fg_EW_adj}.
 The EWCS for the corresponding bulk points $X(s_1),X(s_2),X(s_3)$ is given by \cite{Kusuki:2019evw}